 "It seemed like we were a step behind and they won all the 1-on-1 battles," Carlyle said Tuesday.
 "We couldn't find a way to get into the dirty areas and get anything going for ourselves.

 "We're going into Pittsburgh and there's no secret who's there, so we've got to be at the top of our game," Carlyle said.
 "What we're looking for from our group is a response, because the response we had from our group [Monday] night wasn't positive."

 To make matters worse, Lupul left the game in the second period and did not return after sustaining what Carlyle said was a Grade 2 groin strain.
-He is expected to miss about two weeks.
+He didn't know how long Lupul would be sidelined.

 Penguins: Pittsburgh, 10-3-0 at home, returns to Consol Energy Center after getting one point in a two-game swing against the Montreal Canadiens and Boston Bruins.
 Even the one point the Penguins did get didn't come easily; Sidney Crosby scored with 0.3 seconds left in regulation to force overtime in Boston, but Torey Krug's goal gave the Bruins the extra point.

 "Sid buried that one with a second left, so that's huge going into OT," forward James Neal told NHL.com.
 "We thought we deserved a little better, but we can't keep saying that; we got to do it."

 Who's hot: After not recording a point in his first eight games, Maple Leafs forward David Clarkson has four in his past six. … Neal, who started the season with one goal over his first six games, has five goals during a four-game points streak.